noi-techpark/webcomp-carsharing/README.md

 - Fork the repository.

-- Checkout a topic branch from the `development` branch.
+- Checkout a topic branch from the `main` branch.

 - Make sure the tests are passing.

-- Create a pull request against the `development` branch.
+- Create a pull request against the `main` branch.

 A more detailed description can be found here: [https://github.com/noi-techpark/documentation/blob/master/contributors.md](https://github.com/noi-techpark/documentation/blob/master/contributors.md).